Roenan-b/Roenan-b/README.md

 - Minoring in Systems Engineering to gain a holistic understanding of complex systems and their interactions.

 ### Professional Experience
 During the summer of 2023, I had the opportunity to work as an intern where I developed a compressor tester, gaining valuable hands-on experience in hardware-software integration and testing procedures.
-Currently, I'm an engineering intern at Air Lift, actively involved in coding projects that challenge and enrich my understanding of software development.
+Currently, I'm finishing my Spring semester as a student and plan to return to Air Lift for another internship during the Summer of 2024.
 ### Tech Stack
 I'm proficient in Python and Arduino programming, and I've recently expanded my skills to include C and C++.
 I'm also well-versed in UML object-oriented design and have experience working with Xcode.
 I'm currently setting up to design a small-scale iOS-based weather app, where I'll be applying my knowledge of iOS development and further honing my skills.